Learning how to sew a placket can be challenging but we break it down for you here.

-An open placket is used in a button down shirt, or here, I’m demonstrating with the Roly Poly Romper.
-You start out with strips of fabric that mimic the edges of the garment, and usually add interfacing.
-Interfacing adds stability and strength to a placket, and also can help it hold its shape better.
+Button down shirts feature an open placket.
+I’m demonstrating it here with the Roly Poly Romper.
+I start out with strips of fabric that mimic the edges of the garment.
+I usually add interfacing.
+Interfacing adds stability and strength to a placket.
+It also helps it hold its shape better.

-For a crotch snap placket, you add interfacing to one piece (I prefer iron on for ease of use, but sew in interfacing is available, too.)
-Place the two fabric pieces right sides together, sew, and turn right side out.
-You can top stitch the finished edges if you like; this ribbed knit was thick, so I opted not to on this project.
-You then line the unfinished edge of the placket up with the fabric of the back of the pants, right sides together, and sew.
+For a crotch snap placket, add interfacing to one piece.
+I prefer iron-on for ease of use, but sew in interfacing is available.
+After that, place the two fabric pieces right sides together, sew, and turn right side out.
+Top stitch the finished edges if you like; this ribbed knit was thick, so I opted not to on this project.
+Line the unfinished edge of the placket up with the fabric of the back of the pants, right sides together, and sew.

 Flip it out, press, and then top stitch on the fabric of the pants back, so that you catch the seam allowance in the stitching.
 As with interfacing, top stitching provides reinforcement and stability.
 It also looks nice. 🙂

-The plackets for the front of the romper as just as straightforward.
-Iron on the interfacing (you can finish the edge that won’t be caught in the seam, if you like, with a zig zag stitch or by running it through your serger), match it up the the edge of the romper, sew, and then flip it to the underside of the romper (the separate placket piece won’t be visible from outside).
+The plackets for the front of the romper are just as straightforward.
+Iron on the interfacing.
+Finish the edge that won’t be caught in the seam with a zig zag stitch or by running it through your serger.
+After that, match it up the the edge of the romper and sew.
+After that, flip it to the underside of the romper (the separate placket piece won’t be visible from outside).

 Top stitch the edge.

-Most of the time, I would top stitch again at the edge of the placket, but I chose not to because I didn’t want to interrupt the panel I was using.
+Most of the time, I top stitch again at the edge of the placket.
+However, I chose not to here because I didn’t want to interrupt the panel I was using.

-All you have to do to finish the placket is add your snaps, or buttons & buttonholes.
+After that, to finish the placket all you do is add your snaps, or buttons & buttonholes.
 Voila!

 The other type of placket is closed at one end.
-You’ll see this kind of placket used in the cuff of a sleeve, or on the back of a dress or shirt using buttons.
-I’ve just made a very simple demonstration using a piece of scrap fabric, but the same principles apply to any kind of placket that will be closed at one end.
+This kind of placket is used in the cuff of a sleeve, or on the back of a dress or shirt using buttons.
+I just made a very simple demonstration using a piece of scrap fabric.
+The same principles apply to any kind of placket that will be closed at one end.

-You start with two pieces of fabric; one will be a strip, and the other will be the garment where the placket is being added.
-Cut a slit in the garment.
+To begin, you start with two pieces of fabric; one will be a strip, and the other the garment where the placket is being added.
+After that, cut a slit in the garment.

-There are two ways to attach the placket to the garment.
-If you are pretty confident, you can just slide the placket onto the edge of the fabric (which you will pull so it appears to be one long, straight edge), encasing the garment’s raw edge all the way in to the center fold.
+You can attach the garment to the placket in two ways.
+First, you can just slide the placket onto the edge of the fabric which you will pull so it appears to be one long, straight edge.
+It encases the garment’s raw edge all the way in to the center fold.
 Pin well, and sew.
-This method can be very tricky when you get to the bottom of the crease; it’s very easy to end up with a pleat (which is fine on a full skirt or even some fuller sleeves, but not something you want to see in many garments).
+This method can be very tricky when you get to the bottom of the crease.
+It is very easy to end up with a pleat (which is fine on a full skirt or even some fuller sleeves, but not something you want to see in many garments).